This helpful guide on CV and job interview tips in the United Arab Emirates will help you navigate the world of job hunting and land your dream job.

 Cover letters in the United Arab Emirates

 You will need to submit a cover letter along with your CV when applying for jobs in the UAE.
-Not only is this expected, it is necessary; if it comes down to two candidates, recruiters will often choose the one with a good cover letter.
+Not only is this expected, but it is also necessary; if it comes down to two candidates, recruiters will often choose the one with a good cover letter.

 Your cover letter should be brief – around 300 words – and typed in a format that is well laid out.
 You will need to include your address, phone number, email, and date at the top, followed by the company name and address.